Spark Joy: In Which a Novelist Applies the Ideas of KonMari to His Entire Life

 A part of me would love to pull out of social media and the online world altogether, but having totaled up the amount of time I’ve “invested” in my online presence, I know that over the course of a decade I put a work–year into that crap.
 To simply delete all of my accounts would effectively be throwing away a year of my life.
 I’m better off just leaving the pages and links and SEO junk out there like Old West storefront shingles, weather-beaten and creaking in the dusty wind.
 At least then I might eventually gain some positive return on my time investment.

-Returning to the KonMari idea—keeping only the things that spark joy for me and dumping the shit that makes me crazy—I am now applying KonMari to everything in my life.
+Returning to the KonMari idea—keeping only the things that spark joy for me and dumping the stuff that makes me crazy—I am now applying KonMari to everything in my life.
 Immediately after last Friday’s imbroglio with the USPS, I started creating lists of people, places, things, restaurants, stores, etc. that give me joy, and lists of those that make me crazy.

 The bottom line is, I’m getting rid of the stuff that makes me crazy, and keeping (and doing more with) those things that give me joy.
 Here’s another example: three months ago I recognized that alcohol no longer brought me joy (if it ever did).
 While in a drunken stupor, I punched something or somebody (no idea; I blacked out), and I broke my hand (the 5th metacarpal neck; see picture of X-ray).
 When I woke up the next morning, I knew the alcohol was making me crazy and had to go.